Quuppa Compatible Tag

 As we can see, the configuration of an alert is more accurate than the predefined configurations used with the Quuppa Temporary Commands.

-In the alert configuration we can customize, for each I/O peripheral (buzzer, vibration, LEDs) the period, the number of repetitions and the duty-cycle of the alert.
+In the alert configuration we can customize, for each I/O peripheral (buzzer, vibration, LEDs) the period, the number of repetitions and the duty-cycle.

 Below is shown an image representing some sample period / duty-cycle combinations.